Mandatory Commercial Organics Recycling

 Stay Up-to-Date on Requirements for Your Business

-The City recently presented about Commercial Organics Recycling to the Citrus Heights Chamber on March 9, 2021.
+The City presented about Commercial Organics Recycling to the Citrus Heights Chamber on March 9, 2021.
 Click here to see the presentation.

 Under State Law Assembly Bill (AB) 1826, businesses generating 2 cubic yards or more of commercial solid waste (garbage, recycling, and organic waste) per week must arrange for organic recycling services with one of the City’s franchised commercial haulers.